-As one of the founding principles of Diego Tattoo, inclusivity and acceptance has always been a vital part of our company.
+As one of the founding principles of Diego Tattoo, inclusivity and acceptance is a vital part of our company.
 This is especially true when it comes to the LGBTQ+ community.
-Diego Tattoo is LGBTQ+ owned and operated, with more than 80% of our staff being a part of this community.
-We believe in creating a safe, inviting, and loving space for anyone to be able to feel free to be themselves.
+Diego Tattoo is LGBTQ+ owned and operated.
+More than 80% of our staff are part of this community.
+We believe in creating a safe, inviting, and loving space all.
+Anyone is free to be themselves.
 What better time to celebrate this kind of love and inclusivity than during Pride month?
 We jump at any excuse to celebrate and lift up our LGBTQ+ friends, clients, and coworkers.
-It is of the upmost importance to create a safe and non-hostile space amongst much of the hatred we see in this country today.
+It is of the utmost importance to create a safe and non-hostile space.

 Why is it important to create a safe environment in a tattoo shop?

 Getting a tattoo is undoubtedly a vulnerable experience.
-There have been countless stories of people going into a tattoo shop only to be made to feel uncomfortable, taken advantage of, harassed, judged, or just generally mistreated.
+There have been countless stories of people going into a tattoo shop and being made to feel uncomfortable, taken advantage of, harassed, judged, or just generally mistreated.
 While these stories have become a norm in much of the tattoo culture of the past, we strive to be a driving force to make a pivotal change in the community.
-Through our actions, we hope to show our clients and friends that we see them, accept them, and treat them well.
+Through our actions, we hope to show our clients and friends that we see them, accept them, and love them.

-This tattoo shop is founded on ideals of compassion, encouragement, and inclusivity, not ego or competition.
-We take pride in the relationships we’ve built between the other artists and our clients and understand that half of the tattoo experience is the way you feel while you’re there at the shop.
+This tattoo shop is founded on ideals of compassion, encouragement, and inclusivity.
+We take pride in the relationships we’ve built with our clients.
+We understand that half of the tattoo experience is the way you feel while you’re there at the shop.

 How do we make a difference in our community?